Brian Posehn: Early life

 Posehn was born and raised in Sacramento, California.
 He is of German and Irish descent.
 He graduated from Sonoma Valley High School in 1984.
 He attended college at California State University, Sacramento.
+He was able to begin his career after meeting Bob Odenkirk and David Cross in San Francisco, therefore some have attributed that the foundation of his comedy career commenced in the San Francisco Bay Area.

 Career

 Television work

 Posehn began with guest appearances and mainly small roles in TV shows.
 He was on 28 episodes of Mr. Show with Bob and David (1995–1998), a sketch comedy series on HBO.
 In a 1996 episode of Friends, he delivered the manuscript in which Joey Tribbiani's soap opera character "Dr. Drake Ramoray" is killed.
 He appeared as two different characters in NewsRadio: a fan with questions for Jimmy James at a book reading (1997), and a member of Dave's a cappella group "Chock Full o' Notes" (1998).
 In the Seinfeld episode "The Burning" (1998), he played a patient, when Kramer "was given" gonorrhea.
 His character was instructed to "act out" to a group of medical students how a surgeon left a sponge in him post surgery.
 Posehn also wrote the Space Ghost: Coast to Coast episode "Cahill" (1998) with Ben Karlin.
 He appeared on 29 episodes of the NBC series Just Shoot Me!
 (1999–2003).
-He played the voice of Jim in Mission Hill on the WB (1999–2002), and Del Swanson in 3 South on MTV (2002–2003).
+He played the voice of Jim in Mission Hill on the WB (1999–2002), and Del Swanson in 3-South on MTV (2002–2003).
 On an Adult Swim production, Aqua Teen Hunger Force, he voiced the Wisdom Cube in the 2003 episode "The Cubing".